UmeshJangid1992/100ms-flutter-spardha/sample apps/flutterflow-prebuilt-quickstart/README.md

 Flutterflow uses `go_router` whereas `hms_room_kit` uses `MaterialPageRoute` for navigation.
 So, you might face issues while navigating from app screen to `hms_room_kit` screen.
 To solve this, you will need to use `MaterialPageRoute` while pushing the `hms_room_kit` path while you can continue using `go_router` for other paths.

 That's it.
-You can now use the amazing Prebuilt UI with speed of flutterflow in your application.
+You can now use the amazing Prebuilt UI with speed of Flutterflow in your application.

-If you face any issues or have any questions, please reach out to us on [Discord](https://discord.gg/jD94Fp74Ea)